diversable/maurice/README.md

 	- status: get status of packages
 	- add [package_name]: add a package from the Julia registry
 	- remove | rm [package_name]: remove package
-	- update [?package_name]: update all packages (if package_name is not provided), or update specific package in global environment
+	- update [?package_name]: update all packages (if package_name is not provided), or update specific package in local environment

 Using partial commands also works with this CLI tool, so using a command like `gsn p up` will work to update all packages just the same as the command `gsn pkg update`; `gsn j ed` will work the same as `gsn jl edit` and will start up VSCode as well as start the Julia process in the terminal for you.